Mark Conway - District 4

 Baltimore, Maryland 21202

-During his time in the Mayor’s Office, Mark recognized the urgent need for green space and trees in Baltimore neighborhoods.
-With a deep desire to address immediate environmental justice issues, Mark began serving as the Executive Director for the Baltimore Tree Trust.
-Coupling his passion and expertise, Mark grew the organization's budget and scope in just three years.
-Seeing an opportunity to address environmental and workforce issues, he leveraged the Tree Trust's commitment to neighborhood greening to train residents for careers in the tree care industry and launched the Urban Roots Apprenticeship (URA).
+During his time in the Mayor’s Office, Mark came to deeply appreciate the urgent need for green space and trees in the city.
+With a desire to address environmental justice issues, Mark was named Executive Director of the Baltimore Tree Trust in 2017.
+Coupling his passion and expertise, Mark grew the organization's budget and scope in just three years, doubling the size of the organization.
+Seeing an opportunity to address environmental and workforce issues, he leveraged the Tree Trust’s commitment to neighborhood greening to train residents for careers in the tree care industry and launched the Urban Roots Apprenticeship (URA).